thanpolas/grunt-github-pages/README.md

 2. The command `git add .` will be performed.
 3. The command `git commit -am "push"` will be performed.
 4. The command `git push origin gh-pages` will be performed.

+### The `src` Option

+The `src` option must be a single string that represents a directory.
+The API is weak at this point but use cases need to be presented before a solution is attempted as there are a few intricacies involved.
+So do create an issue if you need globbing patterns here.

 ### The `dest` Option